LucyHeath/Bored/README.md

 ## Key Learning Points
 * I became much more comfortable with navigating and accessing data returned from an API.
-* I was able to practice using REACT, and have subsequently developed a far greater understanding of this, and when to implement useState and useEffect.
+* I was able to practise using React, and have subsequently developed a far greater understanding of this, and when to implement useState and useEffect.
 * I learned about and used useNavigate, useLocation, and useCallback.
 * I worked with Bootstrap and SASS for the first time.
 * I deployed a site for the first time using Netlify.